How to Write a Cause and Effect Essay Step by Step

 Sometimes your lecturer might provide a topic for you.
 But in most cases, teachers will give you the freedom to choose your own.
 Picking the perfect essay topic can be an uphill task.
 Sometimes you might have a burning idea on your mind, although this rarely happens.

 If you don’t have one already, then you should first make a list of probable topics.
 In this instance, you need to write what comes on your mind.
 Then later, you will easily choose the item that best suits your essay research.
-Here are a few topics that you may want to use:
+Here are a few examples of cause and effect essays and topics that you may consider:

 1. Environmental Sciences and Causes of Climate Change